Ma'agan Michael: Kabara concession

 The area was previously known as Kabara, or Zor al-Zarqa (the latter referring to the Zarqa River).
 The land was either mostly rocky and hilly, or marshland, and was regarded by the Mandate government, which had maintained the Ottoman Land Code of 1858, as mawat (uninhabited/uncultivated).
 A government concession was leased to the Palestine Jewish Colonization Association (PJCA or PICA) in 1921.

 1940s map from the Survey of Palestine, with the modern layouts of Ma'agan Michael and Jisr az-Zarqa overlaid.
 The label "Arab el-Ghawarina" refers to the largest of the two bedouin groups which lived on the land.

 The two groups which sedentarized the area, 'Arab al-Ghawarneh' and 'Arab Kabbara', comprised 79 families and 13 families respectively in the 1920s; the Mandate government concluded that although state lands which were occupied by Arabs could not be allocated for Jewish settlement, this area would be made an exception.

 Throughout the Mandate the British authorities and PICA attempted to enter into settlements with the local population, and subsequently to remove them from the land.
 The PICA undertook land amelioration projects by draining the Kabbara marshes in the 1920s and foresting some parts of Barrat Qisarya, but the Arab population remained in place until the end of the Mandate period.

 The Kabarra swampland was drained in the 1920s with money from Baron Rothschild, and labor of Jewish pioneers and local Bedouin residents.

 1948 war and aftermath

-The area was depopulated of its Arab residents during the 1948 Palestine war, with the exception of the 'Arab al-Ghawarneh tribe, and in 1949-51 three new Jewish settlements were established in the area, with Ma'agan Michael being the first one.
+The area was depopulated of its Arab residents during the 1948 Palestine war, with the exception of the 'Arab al-Ghawarneh tribe, and in 1949-51 three new Jewish villages were established in the area, with Ma'agan Michael being the first one.